+All these methods get and process only one path between a targeted pair of entities.
+In \posscite{Christopoulou2018} system, the connection between a pair of entities is described by all possible paths between them (of length at most $L$) in a complete graph which connects all entity mentions in a sentence. \citeauthor{Christopoulou2018} assume that entity mentions and their types are given.
+The directed edge connecting a pair of entities in this graph is initialized by a model which combines the representation of the entities and the context around them.
+An iterative algorithm then builds a representation of the connection between the entities by aggregating the graph walks between them of length at most $L$.
+This representation is used to predict the relation type.

-The \isa\ relation is a frequent target of relation extraction.
+The \isa relation is a frequent target of relation extraction .
 Distributional semantic models give good results, so it is natural to ask what the improved word embeddings and deep learning can bring to this task.
-The \isa\ relation can be detected from the meaning of the word themselves, or from their connective patterns .
+The \isa relation can be detected from the meaning of the word themselves, or from their connective patterns .

-For words projected into an embedding space, the \isa\ relation could ideally be a linear projection from the hyponym to the hypernym , or at least there can be several such projections, depending on the characteristics of the word pairs.
-Consider, for example, \e{(cat, animal)} vs. \e{(table, furniture)} vs. \e{(Germany, country)}. \newcite{Fu2014} propose the discovery of clusters in the set of arguments of the \isa\ relation using word embeddings .
+For words projected into an embedding space , the \isa relation could ideally be a linear projection from the hyponym to the hypernym , or at least there can be several such projections, depending on the characteristics of the word pairs.
+Consider, for example, \e{(cat, animal)} vs. \e{(table, furniture)} vs. \e{(Germany, country)}. \newcite{Fu2014} propose word embeddings for the discovery of clusters in the set of arguments of the \isa relation.
 The training dataset's clustering into groups is based on the offset between the vectors of the word pair.
 The clustering step is expected to uncover hyponymy /hypernymy subrelations.
-For each cluster, a linear projection learned (in the form of a matrix) represents the hyponymy /hypernymy relation.
+For each cluster, a learned linear projection (in the form of a matrix) represents the hyponymy /hypernymy relation.

-Textual patterns between terms in sentences, encoded by deep-learning methods, can also serve to detect \isa\ relations. \newcite{Shwartz2016} investigate the effect of combining dependency paths encoded by means of RNNs with the embeddings of the relation's arguments.
+Textual patterns between terms in sentences, encoded by deep-learning methods, can also serve to detect \isa relations. \newcite{Shwartz2016} investigate the effect of combining dependency paths encoded by means of RNNs with the embeddings of the relation's arguments.
 All paths between a pair of potential relation arguments participate in producing an averaged representation of the connection between the two arguments.
 This is assembled from a multi-layered representation of each word on the path.
 The representation includes the word's lemma and part-of-speech, the dependency label (for the dependency appearing on the considered path), and the direction of the dependency relation .
 The method outperforms those based on symbolic distributional models.